 - 18-24s were by far the age cohort most likely to have engaged in co-watching

-- Last year 25 million US adults watched synched, on-demand video with others outside their home via internet-connected screens
+- Last year 25 million US adults watched synched, on-demand video with others outside their homes via internet-connected screens

-- The vast majority of would-be co-watchers would prefer to do so on the home TV, as opposed to computers or mobile device, where most co-watching currently takes place.
+- The vast majority of would-be co-watchers would prefer to do so on the home TV, as opposed to computers or mobile devices, where most co-watching currently takes place.

-- Teleparty is the most popular way of implementing a Watch Party (over half of respondents)
+- Teleparty is the most popular way of implementing a Watch Party (over half of the respondents)